virtual-labs/exp-swe-solutions-iiith/experiment/experiment-name.md

-## Introduce & explain other cases of inf, fin, and other swe solutions.
+## Schrodinger Wave Equation and Solution.